• Skip to main content

 Labeled ingredients for cast iron skillet chicken breasts with olive oil, salt and pepper.

 • Chicken Breast - I like to use a skin-on, bone-in chicken breast for the best flavor, but any chicken breast or thighs will work for this recipe.
+The skin and bone both add great flavor.
 You can use this recipe for just one chicken breast, or any amount that will fit in your skillet.
 You'll need to adjust the oven cooking time depending on the thickness of the chicken you're using.
 It's best to check for doneness with a thermometer.
-Chicken should be cooked to an internal temperature of 165°.
+Chicken should be cooked to an internal temperature of 165° F.

 • Salt and Pepper - The chicken is seasoned in the simplest way with just salt and pepper.
 Be generous with the salt!
 This gives you a blank canvas, basic chicken that can be used for any recipe, or further seasoned to fit what you are making.
 For example, to make this chicken into tacos, add chili powder, garlic powder and cumin.